best tourist places of kpk, kumrat valley dir

 The best time to visit Kumrat for the summer holidays is between May, June, July, August, and September when temperatures are between 5.6 ° C (42.1 ° F) and 16.2 ° C (61.2 ° F)

-The Valley in winter (December, January, and February) has a cold climate where temperatures drop to -16.1 ° C (3.1 ° F) or below and below that are suitable for ice skating and winter sports activities.
-Some months such as March, April, October, and November are very exciting but still on the cold side.
+The Valley in winter (December, January, and February) has a cold climate where temperatures drop to -16.1 ° C (3.1 ° F) or below and below which are suitable for ice skating and winter sports activities.
+Some months such as March, April, October, and November are very exciting, but still on the cold side.

 How to visit Kumrat by road